MichaelCade/90DaysOfDevOps/Days/day60.md

 }
 ```

 We again put this is in a new folder and then run our `terraform init` command to pull down our provisioners required.

 ![](Images/Day60_IAC4.png)

 We then run our `terraform apply` command and then take a look at our docker ps output we should see our newly created containers.

 ![](Images/Day60_IAC5.png)

 We can then also navigate to our WordPress front end.
 Much like when we went through this process with docker-compose in the containers section we can now run through the setup and our wordpress posts would be living in our MySQL database.

 ![](Images/Day60_IAC6.png)

 Obviously now we have covered containers and Kubernetes in some detail, we probably know that this is ok for testing but if you were really going to be running a website you would not do this with containers alone and you would look at using Kubernetes to achieve this, Next up we are going to take a look using Terraform with Kubernetes.

 ### Provisioners

-Provisioners are there so that if something cannot be declartive we have a way in which to parse this to our deployment.
+Provisioners are there so that if something cannot be declarative we have a way in which to parse this to our deployment.

 If you have no other alternative and adding this complexity to your code is the place to go then you can do this by running something similar to the following block of code.

 ```
 resource "docker_container" "db" {